Electrician Career Information

 Another important question to ask when you are considering becoming an electrician is "What is the electrician training cost?"

 If you choose to pursue a post-secondary education, the cost of electrician programs varies depending on the type of institution and level of education you choose.
-The total for tuition, fees, and equipment can be anywhere from a few thousand per year for an online certificate program to more than $20,000 per year for an on-campus degree program.
+The total for tuition, fees, and equipment can range from a few thousand dollars per year to around $20,000 per year, depending on factors including the school, campus and education level you choose.

 While you do typically receive a salary during your time as an apprentice, there is also a fee attached to apprenticeship programs.
 These fees also vary but tend to be between $400 and $1,000 per year.